NOW UPDATED! This post was updated on December 5, 2016. Enjoy!

 Canary sends its subscribers regular e-mails that contain news and other relevant updates on the company and its products.

 By sharing top-of-the-funnel attract and convert content to customers, the content marketing funnel comes full circle.
-Customers who become e-mail subscribers are essentially passed through a second funnel: the e-mail marketing funnel (supplemented by social media), which eventually turns them into loyal customers and promoters.
+Customers who become e-mail subscribers are essentially passed through a second funnel: the e-mail marketing funnel (supplemented by social media), which eventually turns them into loyal customers and potentially, promoters.

 Learn more: 5 Case Studies of Successful Marketing Funnels